7 Multilayer Perceptrons

 For data with spatial structure (images, grids), convolutional networks are usually better.
 For sequential data (time series), recurrent networks or transformers are preferred.
 The MLP remains the building block inside most of these architectures.

-• OverviewBergen et al. (2019) and Reichstein et al. (2019) provide broad reviews of machine learning across the geosciences, including many regression and classification problems for which MLPs are natural baselines.
+• Geoscience ML overviewBergen et al. (2019) and Reichstein et al. (2019) place MLPs in the wider context of machine learning across the Earth sciences.

 The MLP is rarely the final architecture for production geoscience workflows, but it is almost always the first model you should try.
 If an MLP solves the problem, the extra complexity of deeper architectures is unnecessary.